Missouri Census 2020 — new Sept. 30 deadline

 The Missouri 2020 Census Complete Count effort needs everyone in your community to be counted.
 It’s not too late to respond!
-The updated timeline to respond by mail, internet or by phone is through Oct.
-31. The self-response form is available at my2020census.gov or call 844-330-2020.
+NOTE: The new, earlier timeline to respond by mail, internet or phone is Sept.
+30. The self-response form is available at my2020census.gov or by calling 844-330-2020.

-To ensure everyone is counted, census takers plan to visit homes that have not responded between Aug.
-11 and Oct.
-31.
+To ensure everyone is counted, census takers plan to visit homes that have not responded through Sept.
+30.

 “Getting an accurate count is one of the most important things you can do for a community’s economic development.”